-6.3.8.8 Multi-Device Synchronization and Deterministic Latency achieved from system startup to startup to be deterministic.
+6.3.9.8 Multi-Device Synchronization and Deterministic Latency

+JESD204C subclass 1 outlines a method to achieve deterministic latency across the serial link.
+If two devices achieve the same deterministic latency then they can be considered synchronized.
+This latency must be achieved from system startup to startup to be deterministic.
 There are two key requirements to achieve deterministic latency.
 The first is proper capture of SYSREF for which the device provides a number of features to simplify this requirement at giga-sample clock rates (see the SYSREF Capture section for more information).
 SYSREF resets either the LMFC in 8B/10B encoding mode or the LEMC is 64B/66B encoding mode.
 The LMFC and LEMC are analogous between the two modes and are now referred to as LMFC/LEMC.